SubstrateLabs/brocc/README.md

 ## Architecture

-### site (NextJS site)

-- [Neon Postgres](https://neon.tech/docs/introduction): We store as little as possible in Postgres.
-What we do store: Users, API Keys, and visibility settings for published data.
-- Cloudflare [R2](https://developers.cloudflare.com/r2): Free egress, cheaper than alternatives.
-We use it to store published data.
-- [WorkOS](https://workos.com): Easier maintenance than DIY, cheaper than alternatives.
-- Upstash [Redis](https://upstash.com/docs/redis/overall/getstarted): We use Redis to cache session information (with short TTL).

 ### brocc-li (Python CLI)

 All local application technology is embedded, except AI inference (currently, all AI models run via cloud services).
 A long-term goal is to offer an option for local inference, which would enable fully on-device operation (and offline or low-data mode).